South Korea. 2015.

 Ryoo Seung-Ryong (The Piper), Sung-min Lee (Village Head), Woo-hee Chun (Mi-sook), Goo Seung-Hyeon (Young-nam), Lee Joon (Nam-soo)

 The Pied Piper is a legend that goes back at least to the fourteenth Century.
 It first appeared on a stained glass window in a church in the German town of Hamelin (although this was destroyed in the 17th Century).
 The story, the most famous version of which was retold by the Brothers Grimm in 1816, concerns a pied piper (pied meaning multi-coloured clothing) who turns up in Hamelin and agrees to get rid of the rats that are plaguing the townspeople.
-Doing so with his pipe, the piper afterwards finds the town reneging on the agreed payment and takes a revenge by using his music to lull the town’s children away.
-There have been a number of film versions of the Pied Piper story before, the most well-known being The Pied Piper of Hamelin (1957), a musical version for US tv starring Van Johnson; the notedly dark The Pied Piper (1972) from Jacques Demy starring Donovan in the title role; and Czech stop-motion animator Jiri Bata’s The Pied Piper (1986).
+Drawing them away with his music, the piper afterwards finds the town reneging on the agreed payment and takes a revenge by similarly drawing the town’s children away.
+There have been a number of film versions of the Pied Piper story before, the most well-known being The Pied Piper of Hamelin (1957), a musical version for US tv starring Van Johnson; the fine, historically grounded The Pied Piper (1972) from Jacques Demy starring Donovan in the title role; and Czech stop-motion animator Jiri Bata’s The Pied Piper (1986).

 For a time in, The Piper looked like it was just going to be a regular telling of the fairytale.
-It serves up a variety of familiar characters – the simple-minded piper father, his ailing son who is intended to tug our heartstrings (a character that does not exist in the original story), the pure-hearted love interest and the venal villagers.
-Things seem passably well drawn between serious drama and the goofy broad comedy that Asian cinema seems to specialise in.
-Things start to become interesting when Kim Kawng-tae pulls off a majestic scene, shot in broad wide angles and aerial shots down on the entire village, where the piper draws the rats en masse out of the village using a cloud of fumes and a trail of powder.
+It serves up a variety of familiar characters – the simple-minded piper, his ailing son who is intended to tug our heartstrings (a character that does not exist in the original story), the pure-hearted love interest and the venal villagers.
+Things seem passably well drawn between serious drama and broad comedy.
+Things start to become interesting when Kim Kawng-tae pulls off a majestic scene, shot in wide angles and aerial shots down on the entire village, where the piper draws the rats en masse out of the village using a cloud of fumes and a trail of powder.

-Up to this point, it is perfectly conceivable that The Piper could still be operating as a standard version of the fairytale and viewable by a children’s audience (albeit if it seems pitched more as an adult drama).
-Then however things start to get really interesting as Kim Kwang-tae turns the story on its head.
-The scene with the villagers plotting and the elder turning perfectly innocuous things that the piper has done around on their head to suggest he is a Communist spy brings a fervid fascination that suddenly makes you sit bolt upright.
-Not to mention gives the film a sudden political dimension – one about how South Korea became rent with paranoia and suspicion and denunciation of suspected infiltrators from the North in the aftermath of the Korean War (although in Kim Kwang-tae’s own words, this is a broad allegory that could exist concerning mob rule in any day and age).
+Up to this point, it is perfectly conceivable that The Piper could still be operating as a standard version of the fairytale and viewable by a children’s audience (albeit pitched more as an adult drama).
+Things start to get really interesting as Kim Kwang-tae turns the story on its head.
+The scene with the villagers plotting and the elder turning perfectly innocuous things that the piper has done on their head to suggest he is a Communist spy have a fervid fascination that suddenly makes you sit bolt upright.
+Not to mention gives the film a sudden political dimension – one about how South Korea became rent with paranoia and suspicion and denunciation of suspected infiltrators from the North in the aftermath of the Korean War (although in Kim Kwang-tae’s own words, this is a broad allegory that could concern mob rule in any day and age).